 ----

 Connecting to the cluster using the method above requires a very high level of access to the cluster.
-In a production environment, we would setup a load balancer in to securely handle incoming requests to the cluster.
+In a production environment, we would probably setup a load balancer in to securely handle incoming requests to the cluster.
 We’ll look at these sorts of configurations in chapter ??.

 Meanwhile, to connect to the simple cluster we just created from outside the cluster, we need to first retrieve the client certificates that the operator created when the cluster was established: